August 21 - September 19

-An invitational exhibit featuring the California Visionary Art Movement.
-Born in San Francisco in the late 60’s and early 70’s the featured artists are inspired by the psychedelic era, spiritual awakening and a search for deeper inner meanings of life.
+An invitational painting exhibit held at the Chico Art Center showcasing artists from the original Visionary Art Movement born in San Francisco out of the late 60s and early 70s.
+The featured artists were inspired by the psychedelic era, spiritual awakening, transformative synergy, and a search for a deeper meaning of life.

 The moon landing and seeing the whole earth from space gave a renewed sense of wonder about where we live, and our vision expanded.
 Utopia, cosmic consciousness, East meets West philosophies, and fantastic realism were concepts that artists would discover and draw upon.
 Some artists painted scenes of earthly beauty, a return to Eden, or imaginary landscapes from their psyche and the cosmos.
 Sacred geometry, world building, the beauty of nature and the human body were important themes.
 The artists became magicians of color, and alchemists of light, transmuting inner visions into wondrous sanctuaries for the soul.